 The professionals of our Investment Adviser and Administrator may serve as officers, directors or principals of entities that operate in the same or a related line of business as we do or of investment funds managed by affiliates of PennantPark Investment that currently exist or may be formed in the future.
 The Investment Adviser and Administrator may be engaged by such funds at any time and without the prior approval of our stockholders or our board of directors.
 Our board of directors monitors any potential conflict that may arise upon such a development.
 Accordingly, if this occurs, they may have obligations to investors in those entities, the fulfillment of which might not be in the best interests of us or our stockholders.
 Currently, the executive officers and directors, as well as the current senior investment professionals of the Investment Adviser, may serve as officers and directors of our controlled affiliates and affiliated funds.
 In addition, we note that any affiliated investment vehicle currently formed or formed in the future and managed by the Investment Adviser or its affiliates may have overlapping investment objectives with our own and, accordingly, may invest in asset classes similar to those targeted by us.
 As a result, the Investment Adviser may face conflicts in allocating investment opportunities between us and such other entities.
-Although the Investment Adviser will endeavor to allocate investment opportunities in a fair and equitable manner, it is possible that, in the future, we may not be given the opportunity to participate in investments made by investment funds managed by the Investment Adviser or an investment manager affiliated with the Investment Adviser.
+Although the Investment Adviser will endeavor to allocate investment funds managed by the Investment Adviser or an investment manager affiliated with the Investment Adviser.
 In any such case, when the Investment Adviser identifies an investment, it will be forced to choose which investment fund should make the investment.
 We may co-invest on a concurrent basis with any other affiliates that the Investment Adviser has or forms in the future, subject to compliance with applicable regulations and regulatory guidance and our allocation procedures.
 In certain circumstances, negotiated co-investments may be made only if we receive an order from the SEC permitting us to do so.
 We, the Investment Adviser and our affiliated funds have submitted an exemptive application to the SEC for such an order, but there can be no assurance that such order will be obtained.